-In determining the most influential dependency, we ignore the joint effect of two or more dependencies: it could be that two dependencies together are much more influential than a single dependency, and that two together are a better explanation of the classification of a package than the single dependency that results from the distance minimization technique.
+In determining the most influential dependency, we ignore the joint effect of two or more dependencies: it could be that two dependencies together are much more influential than a single dependency, and that these two together explain much better the classification of a package than the single dependency that results from the distance minimization technique.
 This should be the object of further study.

-For this paper, we considered only how first-order12 (or direct) dependencies influence vulnerability.
-We also did not distinguish between different types and severities of vulnerabilities.
-In practice, however, many other factors such as developer experience, quality assurance, complexity of source code, and actual usage data likely influence the number of vulnerabilities as well, either separately or in combination.
-However, there is little scientific evidence for this wisdom and more empirical studies are needed to learn more about vulnerabilities.
+For this paper, we considered only how dependencies influences vulnerability.
+In practice, many other factors such as developer experience, quality assurance, complexity of source code, and actual usage data likely influence the number of vulnerabilities as well.
+However, there is only little scientific evidence for this wisdom and more empirical studies are needed to learn more about vulnerabilities.
 This paper is a first step in this direction.